romlok/x112v4l2/README.md

 Legalities
 ----------

-This software is licensed under the terms of the GPLv3.
+Unless otherwise stated, this software is licensed under the terms of the GPLv3.
 See GPLv3.txt.

+The application icon is derived from the KDE Breeze icon set, which is licensed under the LGPLv3.
+See icons/COPYING-ICONS for details.